exercism/java/concepts/strings/about.md

 String multilineHtml = "<html>\n    <body>\n        <h1>Hello, World!</h1>\n    </body>\n</html>\n";
 ```

-For code that should work on varying operating systems Java offers [`System.lineSeparator()`][system-line-separator], which returns the system-dependent line separator string.
-This is important if you're writing to files that will be read on the same system.

 To comfortably work with texts that contain a lot of newlines you can use [Text Blocks][text-blocks].
 These multi-line strings are delimited by triple double quote (`"`) characters.